xp44mm/Notebook/Compilers/Chapter  3 Lexical  Analysis.md

 ### 3.1.3 Attributes for Tokens

-When more than one lexeme can match a pattern, the lexical analyzer must provide the subsequent compiler phases additional information about the par­ticular lexeme that matched.
+When more than one lexeme can match a pattern, the lexical analyzer must provide the subsequent compiler phases additional information about the particular lexeme that matched.
 For example, the pattern for token number matches both 0 and 1, but it is extremely important for the code generator to know which lexeme was found in the source program.
-Thus, in many cases the lexical analyzer returns to the parser not only a token name, but an attribute value that describes the lexeme represented by the token; the token name in­fluences parsing decisions, while the attribute value influences translation of tokens after the parse.
+Thus, in many cases the lexical analyzer returns to the parser not only a token name, but an attribute value that describes the lexeme represented by the token; the token name influences parsing decisions, while the attribute value influences translation of tokens after the parse.

 We shall assume that tokens have at most one associated attribute, although this attribute may have a structure that combines several pieces of information.
 The most important example is the token id, where we need to associate with the token a great deal of information.
-Normally, information about an identi­fier e.g., its lexeme, its type, and the location at which it is first found ( in case an error message about that identifier must be issued ) is kept in the symbol table.
+Normally, information about an identifier e.g., its lexeme, its type, and the location at which it is first found ( in case an error message about that identifier must be issued ) is kept in the symbol table.
 Thus, the appropriate attribute value for an identifier is a pointer to the symbol-table entry for that identifier.

 ---

 ##### Tricky Problems When Recognizing Tokens

 Usually, given the pattern describing the lexemes of a token, it is relatively simple to recognize matching lexemes when they occur on the input.
-How­ever, in some languages it is not immediately apparent when we have seen an instance of a lexeme corresponding to a token.
+However, in some languages it is not immediately apparent when we have seen an instance of a lexeme corresponding to a token.
 The following example is taken from Fortran, in the fixed-format still allowed in Fortran 90.
 In the statement

 ```Fortran
 DO 5 I = 1.25